The sermon done, I straggled past the barn,

 he whacked me till I swelled with rigid welts.

-The soil now smelled fertile, wet, and rotten.will_photo_black_and_white_with_hat_optWill Cordeiro has work appearing or forthcoming in Copper Nickel, Crab Orchard Review, DIAGRAM, Fourteen Hills, New Madrid, Painted Bride Quarterly, Phoebe, Valparaiso Poetry Review, Whiskey Island, and elsewhere.
+The soil now smelled fertile, wet, and rotten.Will Cordeiro has work appearing or forthcoming in Copper Nickel, Crab Orchard Review, DIAGRAM, Fourteen Hills, New Madrid, Painted Bride Quarterly, Phoebe, Valparaiso Poetry Review, Whiskey Island, and elsewhere.
 He lives in Flagstaff, where he is a faculty member in the Honors Program at Northern Arizona University.